 Preheat oven to 400 degrees.
 Put the squash quarters, skin side down, on a foil-lined baking sheet.
 Season lightly with salt and pepper.
 Roast until very tender and browned in spots, about 45 minutes.
-Set aside to cool for a bit, then scoop flesh from skin and set aside.
+Set aside to cool for a bit, then scoop flesh from the skin and set aside.
 You should have about 3 cups of squash.

 Spoon the white solid coconut oil, about 2 tablespoons, from the top of the can of coconut milk and heat in a medium Dutch oven or other heavy pot over medium heat.
 Add the onion and cook, stirring occasionally, until soft, 8 to 10 minutes.
 Add the chestnuts and ginger then cook, stirring, for 2 minutes.
-Add the curry paste and stir another minute, making sure that bottom of pan does not burn.
+Add the curry paste and stir another minute, making sure that the bottom of the pan does not burn.
 Stir in the squash, mix well to combine, and cook, stirring occasionally, for 5 minutes.

 Add the remaining coconut milk and the chicken stock, mix well, and bring to a simmer over high heat.
 Season with salt and pepper to taste.
 Reduce heat and simmer, covered, stirring occasionally for 30 minutes.
 The soup may seem loose at this point, but it will thicken up when it’s pureed.

 Remove pot from heat.
 Transfer the soup to a large bowl.
 Working in batches, carefully puree the soup in a blender until smooth, transferring it back to the pot after blending.
-Repeat with remaining soup.
-If you’d like a thinner soup, stir in more coconut milk, hot chicken stock or water.
+Repeat with the remaining soup.
+If you’d like a thinner soup, stir in more coconut milk, hot chicken stock, or water.
 Reheat if necessary and adjust seasonings.